pabloh/pathway/README.md

 end
 ```

-This second example is equivalent to the first one, but here we call `form` a block instead and no parameter; this block will be use as definition body for a form object that will be stored internally.
-This way you to keep the form and operation at the same place, which is convenient when you have a rather simpler form and don't need to reuse it.
+Now, this second example is equivalent to the first one, but here we call `form` with a block instead and no parameter; this block will be use as definition body for a form object that will be stored internally.
+Thus keeping the form and operation at the same place, this is convenient when you have a rather simpler form and don't need to reuse it.

 One interesting nuance to keep in mind regarding the inline block form is that, when doing operation inheritance, if the parent operation already has a form, the child operation will define a new one extending from the parent's.
 This is very useful to share form functionality among related operations in the same class hierarchy.